bufbuild-ru/docs/blog/buf-studio/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Buf Studio: Interact with gRPC and Protobuf APIs directly from your browser"
-  tagline: "July 28, 2022"
 ---

+# Buf Studio: Interact with gRPC and Protobuf APIs directly from your browser

 [Buf Studio](https://buf.build/studio) is an interactive web UI for all your gRPC and Protobuf services stored on the [Buf Schema Registry](https://buf.build/product/bsr).
 Buf Studio makes it easy to: